 Specifically within the area of leveraged finance, we have experience in structuring a wide range of financings right across the capital structure of mid-market deals.
 Whether its senior secured, Term Loan B, unitranche, super senior, first loss/second loss, mezzanine, second lien, PIK or preferred equity, our team has the experience to structure and deliver the solutions that our clients need.

-- Advised the Singapore branch of a global financial institution on the provision of LBO facilities to a Singapore-based retail business controlled by a global private equity sponsor.
+- Singapore branch of a global financial institution on the provision of LBO facilities to a Singapore-based retail business controlled by a global private equity sponsor.

-- Advised the Singapore branch of a global financial institution on the provision of LBO facilities to back a leveraged buyout in Singapore and Southeast Asia by a Europe based private equity sponsor.
+- Singapore branch of a global financial institution on the provision of LBO facilities to back a leveraged buyout in Singapore and Southeast Asia by a Europe based private equity sponsor.

 - OAG, the world’s leading provider of flight schedules and live-status data, on the refinancing of their $135 million multicurrency senior facilities with a unitranche / super senior structure.